MarioCarrion/sentinel/README.md

 # Sentinel

-Sentinel is aimed to be a centralized and distributed self-hosted system monitor software for monitoring _expirable_ resources with predictability capabilities and asynchronous alerting mechanisms.
+Sentinel is aimed to be a centralized/distributed self-hosted system monitor software for monitoring _expirable_ resources with predictability capabilities and asynchronous alerting mechanisms.

 For example assuming we want to monitor **Disk Space Usage**:

 * It will estimate when it would reach the maximum limit, based on previous recorded metrics, and
-* It will alert different channels when criteria applies, for example **> 80% Disk Usage**
+* It will alert different channels when certain criteria applies, for example **> 80% Disk Usage Reached**

-Something along the lines of:
+In a practical example, it would be something along the lines of:

-> At this rate your Disk Usage will reach 100% in Two Days; alerting on Slack Channel #alert
+> Estimation: At this rate your Disk Usage will reach 100% in Two Days.

+> Alert: Slack Channel #alert

 ## Architecture